wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

 We use the <strong>Flood.io</strong> service in the cloud (or on-premises) to emulate those many users by running automation scripts pulled from a <a href="#ScriptsInGitHub">GitHub repository</a>.

-Flood Element scripts are a new innovation because it emulates actions within each user's browser.
+Flood Element scripts are a new innovation because it emulates <a href="#ManualActions">manual actions</a> within each user's browser.
 Historically, Java code used by <strong>JMeter</strong> or Scala code used by <strong>Gatling</strong> emulate load by simply emulating just the exchange of what is sent between client browser and server.
 But a lot of work now occur inside the client browser.

 Multi-user Flood runs are controlled by <strong>run parameters</strong> such as the number of virtual users being emulated. <strong>Run shell scripts</strong> can be used to manage various runs, test data, and results over various <strong>variations</strong> in run conditions.